Independent Communications Authority of South Africa: Council

-ICASA is under the DoC with a council composed of nine members, the chairman and eight councilors appointed by the minister with the recommendations from the National Assembly.
+The Council is the highest decision-making body at ICASA, composing of nine members, the chairman and eight councilors appointed by the minister with the recommendations from the National Assembly.
 Initially, the number of council members was seven and it was increased to nine as per the ICASA amendment Act of 2005 when the postal services were integrated to ICASA.